Interacting Urns on a Finite Directed Graph: Proofs of the main results

-Thus, we have proved the almost sure convergence and obtained the rate of $\mathcal{L}^2$-convergence for P\'olya type reinforcement.
-These results were obtained under more relaxed conditions of regularity of the graph.
-This was done to obtain explicit expression by using the symmetry of the adjacency matrix.
-We believe that the above proofs can be extended to obtain similar results for undirected graphs with all vertices having the same in-degree.
+Observe that for P\'olya type reinforcement, convergence and synchronisation results are obtained only for regular graphs.
+This restriction was needed to obtain explicit expressions by using the symmetry and hence the spectral decomposition of the adjacency matrix.
+We believe that the above results can be extended to more general graphs using similar ideas.